-Variable Name Example Description DEPLOYMENT_HOST_PORT 192.168.1.100:7180 The host and port used to connect to the Cloudera Manager deployment that this cluster belongs to.
-ENVIRONMENT_NAME director_environment The name of the environment that this cluster belongs to.
-DEPLOYMENT_NAME director_deployment The name of the Cloudera Manager deployment that this cluster belongs to.
-CLUSTER_NAME director_cluster The name of the cluster.
+Variable Example Description Available To DEPLOYMENT_HOST_PORT 203.0.113.1:7180 The host and port used to connect to the Cloudera Manager deployment.
+Deployment and cluster scripts ENVIRONMENT_NAME dir_cluster Environment The name of the environment.
+Deployment and cluster scripts DEPLOYMENT_NAME dir_cluster Deployment The name of the Cloudera Manager deployment.
+Deployment and cluster scripts CLUSTER_NAME dir_cluster The name of the cluster.
 The Cloudera Manager API needs this to specify which cluster on a Cloudera Manager server to operate on.
-Note: This variable is not available for deployment-level post-creation scripts, since Cloudera Manager deployments are not necessarily associated with a particular cluster.
-CM_USERNAME admin The username needed to connect to the Cloudera Manager deployment.
-CM_PASSWORD admin The password needed to connect to the Cloudera Manager deployment.
+Cluster scripts CM_USERNAME admin The username needed to authenticate to Cloudera Manager.
+Deployment and cluster scripts CM_PASSWORD admin The username needed to authenticate to Cloudera Manager.
+Deployment and cluster scripts